 The Mensa Foundation's Awards for Excellence in Research are given internationally for outstanding research on intelligence, intellectual giftedness and related fields.

-The Mensa Distinguished Teacher Award recognizes a teacher, professor or instructor at any educational level who has had an especially positive influence on the education or life of a Mensa member.
+The Mensa Foundation's Distinguished Teacher Award recognizes a teacher, professor or instructor at any educational level who has had an especially positive influence on the education or life of a Mensa member.
+Nominations due March 1.

-This award program (both national and international) recognizes the application of Mensans' intellectual abilities that result in tangible benefit to society.
+The Intellectual Benefits to Society Award program recognizes the application of Mensans' intellectual abilities that result in tangible benefit to society.

 The Laura Joyner Award is given to recognize outstanding work, theoretical or applied, in the areas of education, literacy, work with the gifted, or identifying threats to, or preventing loss of, intelligence.

 This award (national and international) is presented in recognition of more than 15 years of contributions to the field of intelligence and related subjects.